 I started my career as a relief teacher, as most teachers do.
 I come from a family of teachers, and I remember my mum telling me that she will never forget the first class that was her own.
+I didn’t think that I wanted to be relief teaching for very long.
+I didn’t know anyone who had made it their career, and saw it as a temporary job while I built experience.

 At the time, though, I was really enjoying relief teaching.
 I am just the kind of person who really liked being in a different school with different students every day.
 I was bouncing around between about three different schools and was coming back regularly enough to build friendships with staff and get to really know the students.